The Road to Divorce: Relationship Red Flags That Can Lead to Separation

 Financial Disagreements - Not seeing eye-to-eye on how to handle your finances is one sign that you may be headed for trouble, but sheer indifference can be just as threatening as an actual disagreement.
 If your spouse shows no interest in your finances in general or does not seem to take them seriously while you are fully engaged in the planning and handling of your money, it is time to sit up and take note.
 It is important to share goals - even if you have different financial goals - and discuss them, so you are both on the same page.
 Financial arguments can be particularly corrosive on marriages when they involve overspending or purchases that were not discussed beforehand.

 If you are discovering some of these warning signs within your marriage or have already decided that it is time to call it quits, speaking with a qualified Kane County divorce attorney can provide you with the guidance you need to move forward with the divorce process.
-Call Shaw Family Law, P.C. today at 630-584-5550 for a free consultation.
+Call Shaw Sanders, P.C. today at 630-584-5550 for a free consultation.